Drilling to target high-grade mineralization in the Secret Canyon Shale

 Phone: 604-632-4677 or Toll Free 1-877-632-4677

-Although Liberty Gold has attempted to identify important factors that could cause actual actions, events or results to differ materially from those described in forward-looking information, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended.
+Although Pilot Gold has attempted to identify important factors that could cause actual actions, events or results to differ materially from those described in forward-looking information, there may be other factors that cause actions, events or results not to be as anticipated, estimated or intended.
 There can be no assurance that such information will prove to be accurate as actual results and future events could differ materially from those anticipated in such statements.
-Liberty Gold disclaims any intention or obligation to update or revise any forward-looking information, whether as a result of new information, future events or otherwise unless required by law.
+Pilot Gold disclaims any intention or obligation to update or revise any forward-looking information, whether as a result of new information, future events or otherwise unless required by law.

 Cautionary Note to United States Investors Concerning Estimates of Measured, Indicated and Inferred Resources.